percona/pxb-docs/docs/xtrabackup-option-reference.md

 The default value is `0`, xtrabackup does not wait for queries to complete and starts `FLUSH TABLES WITH READ LOCK` immediately.
-Where supported, xtrabackup automatically uses the [Backup locks] as a lightweight alternative to `FLUSH TABLES WITH READ LOCK` to copy non-InnoDB data to avoid blocking DML queries that modify the InnoDB tables.
+Where supported, xtrabackup automatically uses the [Backup locks :octicons-link-external-16:](https://docs.percona.com/percona-server/{{vers}}/backup-locks.html) as a lightweight alternative to `FLUSH TABLES WITH READ LOCK` to copy non-InnoDB data to avoid blocking DML queries that modify the InnoDB tables.

 ### ftwrl-wait-threshold